trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

    type storage = int
    ```

-1. Add this code to create the parameter that tells the contract what to do:
+1. Add this code to define the parameters that the contract accepts.
+In this case, if the client calls the increment or decrement endpoints, it must pass an integer.
+If it calls the reset endpoint, it does not pass any parameters.

    ```ocaml
    type parameter =